-How to close and open voting
+How to enable and disable participation

 Maja Jakobsson avatar